 1. Climb the Tower of St. Euphemia

-2. Take a stroll through the Old Town
+2. Take a walk in the old town

-3. Take a ride along the bike trails of the Golden Cape Park Forest
+3. Discover bike trails in the Golden Cape (Zlatni Rt) Forest Park

 4. Visit the Batana Museum